gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 - [AC) hernan_style_poold_logistics_RMST.py](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Py%20Scripts/AC%29%20hernan_style_pooled_logistics_RMST.py)
   Causal model based RMST analysis using pooled logistic regression (Hernan style)
-  **Target Trial emulation - scientific Gold Standard - but no covariates are used.**.
+  **Target Trial emulation - scientific Gold Standard - except covariates are not used by design**.

   Estimates the causal effect of vaccination on survival by asking the Hypothetical counterfactual question:
   What would the average survival time have been if everyone in the study population had been vaccinated versus if no one had been vaccinated?